galaxyproject/gsoc/2015_mentoring_application.md

   The Galaxy Project is passionate about open source and education in bioinformatics - we feel the Google Summer of Code will be a great opportunity to advance these objectives.
-Our project idea list also features integration aspects - we hope to grow not only our own developer community but also other open source communities and foster relationships between projects.
+Our project idea list also features numerous cross-project integration ideas - we hope to grow not only our own developer community but also the communities of other projects while simultaneously strenghening relationships between these projects.
 The core Galaxy project is largely funded by an National Institute of Health grant whose mandate is that of supporting biotechnology resources - supporting and growing communities is literally what we are paid to do.

   The Galaxy Project - given its scope - will provide a great opportunity for students to gain exposure to many different and cutting edge aspects of